MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantMenuOption.md

 $menuOption = New-CsAutoAttendantMenuOption -Action Announcement -DtmfResponse Tone2 -VoiceResponses "Hours" -Prompt $Prompt
 ```

-This example creates a menu option to play an Announcement for the defined Prompt.
-After playing the Announcement, the Menu Prompt is repeated.
+This example creates a menu option to play an announcement for the defined prompt.
+After playing the announcement, the **Menu Prompt** is repeated.

 ## PARAMETERS